 The Voice, or similar shows and competitions, are the ultimate form of projection for an audience.
 The audience has a vision in their minds of what 'artists' are for them; people who are there for entertainment purposes.
 They want those artists to project what they, as the audience, want.
 The artist does not need his or her own style, they nearly function as a conduit for the projection of the audience's need.
 The public also don't want to see something new.
 The familiar is fine.
 It's like eating the same croissant everyday: you like the taste and don't want it to change.

 The audience is so familiar with the cover songs that are being performed, that they have, for the moment, forgotten those songs once originated from original thought.
-In the context of the show it is not relevant that there once was true artistry involved in making the song.
-So as an artist, you signed up to promote yourself.
+In the context of the show it is not relevant that there once was artistry involved in making the song in the first place.
+So as an artist on The Voice, you signed up to promote yourself.
 But you're performing someone else's song... the two don't gel.
 You've become merely a conduit of entertainment.
 You are no longer a creator.

 Don't give in...

 Also, you'll likely not be remembered as well as you thought you would be.
 The first rule of storytelling is that its about conflict, friction or change.
 As a result, people will remember the backstabbing, crying and gossip that happened on the show besides the song performances.
-But since your actual performance is not original, they will have largely forgotten it.
+But since your actual performance is not of original work, they will have largely forgotten it.
 There was simply too little story behind you performing someone else their work.
 It's the reason why the Voice works so brilliantly as a conflict-rich storytelling tool.
-It's a television marvel in all other aspects but the music!
+It's a television marvel in all other aspects except for the music!
 It's about the drama.
 The tunes are merely the excuse.

 So, why would any artist choose to go a route like that?
 Well, it's because of what's on the other end of the spectrum: the fear of not being recognized.
-And while selling yourself out may be a horror story, so is never being recognized.
+And while 'selling yourself out' may be a horror story, so is never being recognized for your work.

-It's true that a true artist does not create for an audience, but only for him or herself.
-But the above sentence is an ideal, and very rarely something we see in practice.
-I'm not even judging about our need to have an audience.
+It's true that an artist should not create for an audience, but only for him or herself.
+But the above sentence is an ideal, not a reality.
 Human beings are a social species after all.
+We have the need to be seen by others.
 And having no audience, no feedback whatsoever, always makes you wonder if you're on the right track.
 And here the age old dilemma sets in: do I follow my own gut feeling and keep making what I make?
 Or do I compromise, get more audience, but risk a slide into the 'familiar'?

 The answer is: you do neither.
 It's a paradox: you follow your own gut feeling, yet, at the same time, you open yourself up to criticism, even if it's very harsh.
 Don't compromise.
 But do find feedback.
 The more uncomfortable that is, the better.